-Because, ANY hot tub cover that uses rigid foam is going to end up the same as the one you need to replace right now!
+Because, Every traditional foam filled hot tub cover is going to end up the same as the one you need to replace right now!

-No matter how big the taper, no matter what the foam is wrapped in, no matter how it is reinforced, Every Foam Hot Tub Cover ends up saturated, heavy or broken.
+No matter how big the taper, no matter what the foam is wrapped in, no matter how it is reinforced, Every Foam Hot Tub Cover WILL end up saturated, heavy or broken.